-Andrews and Arnold (AA) are a top quality, leading edge telecommunications solution provider for technical and professional customers.
-Their main objective is to provide solid technical solutions for those who need them.
+Andrews and Arnold (AA) is a leading telecommunications solution provider for technical and professional customers.
+The company's main objective is to provide solid technical solutions for those who need them.

-AA was formed in 1997 and have been offering ISP solutions since 1998.
-They provide a wide number of services including a premium business broadband, which boosts permanent Internet connections through fixed IPv4 and IPv6 addresses.
-AA strongly support the freedom of the Internet and strive to have Internet connections without filtering.
+AA was formed in 1997 and has been offering ISP solutions since 1998.
+It provides a wide number of services, including premium business broadband which boosts permanent internet connections through fixed IPv4 and IPv6 addresses.
+AA strongly supports the freedom of the internet and strives to have internet connections without filtering.

-With their own research and development team, they’re able to dedicate time to providing new and innovative solutions on a regular basis, including a constant monitoring system for broadband customers.
+With its own research and development team, AA is able to dedicate time to providing new and innovative solutions on a regular basis, including a constant monitoring system for broadband customers.

 With a growing need for internet connectivity and traditional broadband connections being delivered via telephone lines, connections often aren’t restored in a timely manner, causing businesses significant downtime.
 To counteract this issue, AA began to offer dual connections to a single location, all delivered with a unique IP address.

-AA were searching for a provider that would enable them to supply a fully-resilient backup solution for connecting their customers.
-As part of the AA culture and offering, the privacy aspect was a key feature to be addressed.
+AA was searching for a provider that would enable it to supply a fully-resilient backup solution for connecting their customers.
+As part of AA's culture and offering, the privacy aspect was a key feature to be addressed.

 AA chose aql’s mobile broadband solution for its ability to connect to the UK mobile networks using static IP addresses.
 The same IP address can be assigned to multiple devices, which allows AA customers to seamlessly switch to the backup 3G option.
 This unique feature enables reliable, secure private two-way communication and gives AA control over all IP address assignment and routing.

 By using the aql 3G solution for their customers’ devices at a pay-as-you-go rate, AA have a low recurring cost-effective backup solution, with all the benefits of a bundle offering.